 What is the average time to reach the Skeleton Gorge summit?

 - Average time to the top: Approximately 2 – 4 hours one way

 As Skeleton Gorge is known as one of Table Mountain’s more challenging hikes, prepare yourself for a bit of an extended climb.
 The average time to reach the top is anywhere between 2-4 hours (one-way).
-Depending on your fitness and hiking experience level.
-As well as the number of breaks you take to admire the captivating Skeleton Gorge surroundings an hidden gems along the way.
+Depending on your fitness and hiking experience level, as well as the number of breaks you take to admire the captivating Skeleton Gorge surroundings and hidden gems along the way.
 But we certainly don’t blame you one bit!
 Skeleton Gorge’s beauty, adventure and thrill-seeking spirit has been known to capture the hearts of even the most avid hikers from around the globe.

 Important to know when hiking Skeleton Gorge

 - Skeleton Gorge is undoubtedly one of Table Mountain’s most sought-after hiking trails, mainly due to its beautiful surroundings and variety of cool natural gems located along the route.
 So, be sure to keep your eyes open for them.
 The Breakfast Rock, the ‘beach’ at the reddish Hely-Hutchinson reservoir at the summit, streams and rock formations are just a few not-to-be-missed sights.
 Not to mention a visit to the big cairn that marks the highest point on Table Mountain at Maclear’s Beacon.

 - As it’s a bit of a long hard hike to the summit, it’s very important to pack plenty of water (as nothing will be available on the hike).
 Tons of power snacks are also highly recommended to keep your energy levels high throughout.